It makes sense, if you’re running a business, to only want the best peoples in your team.

 What businessperson wouldn’t want an A-team working for them, right?

-While it’s important that you are surrounded with smart and talented people, don’t you think you need to keep an eye on their health and wellness too?
+While it’s important that you are surrounded by smart and talented people, don’t you think you need to keep an eye on their health and wellness too?

 After all, we are talking about your company’s greatest assets and the last thing you want is for them to feel stressed out, exhausted, and completely drained.